Download Careers360 App

 Definition Of Sexual Reproduction

-Sexual reproduction encompasses a few steps: gametogenesis, whereby meiosis produces the gametes; fertilisation, where these gametes fuse, either internally or externally to the organisms involved, depending on the species; and finally, the resulting zygote undergoes cell division and eventually differentiates into a new organism.
+Sexual reproduction contains a few steps: gametogenesis (whereby meiosis produces the gametes), fertilization (where these gametes fuse, either internally or externally to the organisms involved, depending on the species), and finally, the resulting zygote undergoes cell division and eventually differentiates into a new organism.

 Sexual Reproduction: Mechanisms And Processes